Liqionghou/Haplotype_Genome/README.md

 3. **Pangenome Construction**: Building a pangenome graph based on minigraph-cactus apporach

-4. **Population-based SNP Calling**: Utilizing the pangenome for SNP calling across different pear accessions.
+4. **Graph-based SNP Calling**: Utilizing the pangenome for SNP calling across different pear accessions.

-5. **Identification of SV Hotspots**: Detecting structural variant (SV) hotspots within the population, which are critical for understanding genetic diversity.
+5. **SV Hotspots Identification**: Detecting structural variant (SV) hotspots within the population, which are critical for understanding genetic diversity.

-## Usage

-## Contributing

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Citation

+Haplotype-resolved T2T genome assemblies and pangenome graph of pear reveal high-resolution allele-specific expression and expanding set of genetic variations (Submitted)